This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 The bundle of nerves that can be damaged and cause Erb’s palsy are called the brachial plexus.
-This network of nerves runs from the spine, through the bones of the neck, down either side, and out to the arm.
+This network of nerves runs from the spine, through the bones of the neck, down either side and out to the arm.
 These nerves allow the arm, hand, and fingers to move and give them sensation.
 The nerves that run lower provide movement and sensation to the hands and fingers, and those that are higher go to the shoulder.

 Symptoms of Erb’s Palsy

 The injury that causes Erb’s palsy occurs at childbirth.
 The signs of damage or injury include a lack of reflexes on the affected side, no movement in the arm or a part of the arm, minimal grip strength in the affected hand, and an arm bent at the elbow and held tightly to the side of the infant.

 Types of Injuries to the Brachial Plexus

 A neuroma injury is when the nerves have been stretched enough to cause some damage.
 This can lead to the formation of scar tissue that presses on healthy nerves.
 Infants with a neuroma may take longer to recover, but most still do.
 A rupture occurs when some of the nerves tear and cannot heal on their own.

 Causes of Erb’s Palsy

-The overwhelmingly most common cause of Erb’s palsy in infants is a difficult childbirth.
+The overwhelmingly most common cause of Erb’s palsy in infants is difficult childbirth.
 The damage is more likely to occur if the child is unusually large, the birth is breech, or labor goes on for a long time.

 In more severe cases of Erb’s palsy, surgical treatments may be necessary.
-For torn nerves, a graft using a donor nerve may be possible and can restore feeling and movement.
-A full replacement of a nerve with a donor nerve may also work, but these are complicated surgeries and they are not always successful at restoring complete movement and sensation.
+For torn nerves, a graft using a donor’s nerve may be possible and can restore feeling and movement.
+A full replacement of a nerve with a donor’s nerve may also work, but these are complicated surgeries and they are not always successful at restoring complete movement and sensation.